-Transfer of Credit m of 6 semester hours may be trans 1 Ed.S. degree may transfer up to 3 School Dept. and Course Descriptive Title Credit Hours Grade Comparable TSU Course
+Transfer of Credit A maximum of 6 semester hours may be transferred for the Ed.D.
+Students with an Ed.S. degree may transfer up to 30 applicable credit hours.
+School Dept. and Course Descriptive Title Credit Hours Grade Comparable TSU Course